'You're a bunch of dopes and babies': Inside US President Donald Trump's stunning tirade against generals

 The episode has been documented numerous times, but subsequent reporting reveals a more complete picture of the moment and the chilling effect Trump's comments and hostility had on the nation's military and national security leadership.

-Just before 10 a.m.
-On a scorching summer Thursday, Trump arrived at the Pentagon.
+Just before 10am on a scorching summer Thursday, Trump arrived at the Pentagon.
 He stepped out of his motorcade, walked along a corridor with portraits honouring former chairmen of the Joint Chiefs, and stepped inside the Tank.
 The uniformed officers greeted their commander in chief.
 Chairman of the Joint Chiefs General Joseph F. Dunford Jr. sat in the seat of honor midway down the table, because this was his room, and Trump sat at the head of the table facing a projection screen.
 Mattis and the newly confirmed deputy defense secretary, Patrick Shanahan, sat to the president's left, with Vice President Pence and Tillerson to his right.
 Down the table sat the leaders of the military branches, along with Cohn and Treasury Secretary Steven Mnuchin.
 White House chief strategist Stephen K. Bannon was in the outer ring of chairs with other staff, taking his seat just behind Mattis and directly in Trump's line of sight.

 Mattis, Cohn, and Tillerson and their aides decided to use maps, graphics, and charts to tutor the president, figuring they would help keep him from getting bored.
 Mattis opened with a slide show punctuated by lots of dollar signs.
 Mattis devised a strategy to use terms the impatient president, schooled in real estate, would appreciate to impress upon him the value of US Investments abroad.
 He sought to explain why US Troops were deployed in so many regions and why America's safety hinged on a complex web of trade deals, alliances, and bases across the globe.